JoElfner/multisim/README.rst

 basic parts like pipes and TES, a steep learning curve of the Dev can be witnessed. ;) Thus enhancements should start here.

+Furthermore current tests used for TDD are based on **proprietary measurement data**.
+Thus these tests **cannot be published**.
+Hence tests included in this public GitHub repo are merely truncated stumps.
+Using free data to integrate extensive tests will be an important step.

 Other enhancements could be:

-1. Extend the tests using `pytest`.
+1. Extend the tests using `pytest` with non-proprietary data.

 2. Implementing the implicit differential equation solver in numba to speed things up considerably.
 Implicit solving is currently slowing down the simulation progress.